 Spring break travel is one of my favorites.
 In Texas, spring is when the weather starts getting warmer and getting out of the house is a must!
 The kids are out of school and it’s the perfect excuse to load up the car and take a little road trip.

 Texas is the perfect destination for spring break.
 There are SO many unique tiny towns, lots of big cities and beaches to choose from.
 It’s a state that has it all!

 Spring Break Destinations in Texas

-San Antonio – This city has so much fun and cultural activities to choose from.
-Everything from remembering The Alamo and other missions, stroll the Riverwalk, shopping a the historic El Mercado and getting the activities best views of the city at Tower of the Americas.
+San Antonio – This city has so many fun and cultural activities to choose from.
+Everything from remembering The Alamo and other missions, stroll the Riverwalk, shopping a the historic El Mercado, and getting the activities best views of the city at Tower of the Americas.

 Austin – You can never go wrong with a visit to the state capital.
-Listen to love music on the infamous 6th street, explore Zilker Park and dine at the Oasis on Lake Travis to see the most beautiful sunsets.
+Listen to live music on the infamous 6th street, explore Zilker Park, and dine at the Oasis on Lake Travis to see the most beautiful sunsets.

 Do you have a favorite Texas Spring Break city?
 There are SO many places and I’ll be adding to this list!